GSA/digitalgov.gov/content/news/2020/04/2020-04-24-a-guide-for-agencies-building-cx.md

 # see all authors at https://digital.gov/authors
 authors:
-  - Sheev Davé
+  - sheev-dav
-  - Aaron Stienstra
+  - aaron-stienstra
-  - Boris Arratia
+  - boris-arratia

 # primary Image (for social media)
 primary_image: "oce-cx-buying-guide-cover"